 For my style of necklace, you want two holes in each leaf, so it kind of provides a bit of dimension to the leather leaves by pinching the top a bit.

-Leather jewelry can be dressy or casual and that is one of the many things that I love about it.
+I love leather jewelry specifically because it can be dressy or casual.
+Leaf designs are quite popular and I don’t see the trend going away soon so you cannot go wrong with the design.
 I also love how easily you can put a unique twist onto this pendant style, a change of color, and you have an entirely different pendant!
-There are just so many ways to tweak this pendant to make it yours.
+You can customize this pendant to suit your unique style easily.

 I hope you enjoyed this pearl leather necklace tutorial.
-If you did, let me know in the comments down below.
-If there’s any craft or home decor project you’d like to see me cover on the blog, be sure to let me know, I would love to hear from you!
+Let me know in the comments down below, I’d love to hear from you.

-Also, please do share this post on your favorite social media platform and pin it to Pinterest!
+Also, please do share this post to social media and pin it to Pinterest!